KENYA: Ayah Ye! Moving Train - KG Omulo

 Soul and funk with a world music flavour, this debut album impresses musically but falls short lyrically

 Soul is one of those genres that seems quintessentially American.
-Much like how reggae could only have come from the particular political and social climate and historical context present in Jamaica in the mid 20th Century, so too does soul music, but for the United States.
+Much like how reggae could only have come from the particular political and social climate and historical context present in Jamaica in the mid 20th century, so too does soul music, but for the United States.
 Country music also feels like it could only be American, but there is one difference between soul and country.
 Soul has achieved popularity outside of the USA in a way that country never has, and perhaps never could, perhaps due to it not being music that relies so heavily on American iconography, and instead of universal emotions and sentiments.
-My partner in crime for this project Danny is a huge soul fan, and for us both finding good quality soul music from around the world, to see if any countries or musicians outside of the USA could compare with the best of them.
-Kenyan singer and song writer KG Omulo debut effort from 2012 mostly fits that bill, though Omulo’s album cannot be simply pigeon-holed as soul.
+My partner in crime for this project, Danny, is a huge soul fan, and for us both finding good quality soul music from around the world, to see if any countries or musicians outside of the USA could compare with the best of them, is part of our mission.
+Kenyan singer and songwriter KG Omulo's debut effort from 2012 mostly fits that bill, though Omulo’s album cannot be simply pigeon-holed as soul.
 Whatever genre it is, his music certainly sounds authentic, taking liberal inspiration from funk and soul in an album that charms and entertains, but for me, doesn’t quite hit the spot.

 “The album feels like a culmination of all of Omulo’s musical interests, from Kenya to Florida, and that’s why I feel it is musically so vibrant.”